X3nX3n/Ethereum-OffChain-Storage/README.md

 This code is fortified with the [Authorize] attribute.
 This denotes that certain controller methods demand authorization.
 Essentially, before granting access, the system ensures that any incoming request is authenticated.

 #### Process:
-- A user dispatches a request to our server carrying an 'Authorization' header embedding the token (typically, this is a JWT or a Bearer token).
+- A user dispatches a request to server carrying an 'Authorization' header embedding the token (typically, this is a JWT or a Bearer token).
-- Our server rigorously checks the token's legitimacy, such as verifying its signature and checking its expiry date.
+- Server rigorously checks the token's legitimacy, such as verifying its signature and checking its expiry date.
 - If everything checks out and the token is validated, access to the intended method is granted.
 Otherwise, the user encounters an authorization error.

 ### Getting Started: